projectglove/glove-monorepo/README.md

 ## MacOS

-If building on MacOS, then use `cargo` directly rather than the build script.
+If building on MacOS, then use `cargo` directly rather than the `./build.sh` script.
 Only mock mode will be available.

 ## Regenerating the Substrate metadata